 SuwaTaisha_Honmiya_諏訪大社上社の前宮

-Suwa province was the paradise during the Jomon era.
-People perceived deities, in all elements of nature, such as rocks, mountains, and forests.
-Because of this, Suwa Taisha has a pavilion for prayer, but not a main hall to enshrine diety.
+Suwa Province was a paradise during the Jomon era.
+People perceived deities in all elements of nature, such as rocks, mountains, and forests.
+Because of this, Suwa Taisha has a pavilion for prayer, but not a main hall to enshrine a deity.

 Kasuga Taisha